Grilled Short Ribs with Chimichurri

 I was able to find short ribs already chopped up, but if you can’t find them just ask your butcher.
 They almost always have some in the back.
 They are not a very popular cut so sometimes they don’t put them out.
-If you do get them from the butcher, make sure you ask him to cut them into about 6 inch pieces.
+If you do get them from the butcher, make sure you ask him to cut them into about a few inch pieces.
 That just makes the ribs much more manageable.

 Give these guys a liberal dose of Kosher salt and pepper and let them sit at room temperature for about 20 minutes before hitting the grill.
 Cover them lightly so they don’t attract dust and dirt.

-Grilling the Short Ribs
+Grilling the short ribs